 The Food Stamp Program is available to nearly all financially needy households.
 To be eligible for food stamps, a household must meet eligibility criteria for gross and net income, asset holdings, work requirements, and citizenship or immigration status.
 The FSP benefit unit is the household.
 Generally, individuals living together constitute a household if they customarily purchase and prepare meals together.
 The income, expenses and assets of the household members are combined to determine program eligibility and benefit allotment.

 Monthly income is the most important determinant of household eligibility.
-Except for households that are categorically eligible (they are composed entirely of TANF, SSI, General Assistance participants), or contain elderly or disabled members, gross income cannot exceed 130 percent of poverty.
-After certain amounts are deducted for living expenses, working expenses, dependent care expenses, excess shelter expenses, child support payment, and – for elderly/disabled households – medical expenses, net income cannot exceed 100 percent of poverty.
-Households that are not categorically eligible also must not have more than $2,000 in assets comprised of cash, savings, stocks and bonds, and certain vehicles (households with an elderly or disabled member can have up to $3,000 in countable assets).
+Except for categorically-eligible households, or households containing elderly or disabled members, gross income cannot exceed 130 percent of poverty.
+After certain amounts are deducted for living expenses, working expenses, dependent care expenses, excess shelter expenses, child support payment, and - for elderly/disabled households - medical expenses, net income cannot exceed 100 percent of poverty.
+Non categorically-eligible households also must not have more than $2,000 in assets comprised of cash, savings, stocks and bonds, and in some states some vehicles; households with an elderly or disabled member can have up to $3,000 in countable assets.

 Food stamp benefits are a function of a household’s size, its net monthly income, its assets, and maximum monthly benefit levels.
 Allotments are not taxable and food stamp purchases may not be charged sales taxes.
 Receipt of food stamps does not affect eligibility for or benefits provided by other welfare programs, although some programs use food stamp participation as a “trigger” for eligibility and others take into account the general availability of food stamps in deciding what level of benefits to provide.